skip to main content

 38.

 click for a larger image of item #36002, Programs NY, Philharmonic-Symphony Society of New York, 1933-1937.
 39 programs for performances of the New York Philharmonic Orchestra, from 1933-1937.
 24 are for performances at Carnegie Hall; 15 are for summer performances at Lewisohn Stadium.
 The 24 Carnegie Hall programs date from 1933-1936: 22 of them are from the 94th Season, and half of these feature Toscanini conducting (the other two are from the 92nd and 95th seasons).
-The 15 Lewisohn Stadium programs ("Stadium Concerts Reviews") date from 1935-1937.
+The 15 Lewisohn Stadium programs ("Stadium Concerts Reviews") date mostly from 1935-1937 (with one from 1933).
 Some of these bear notations, but are near fine or better in stapled wrappers.
 The condition of the Carnegie Hall programs is more mixed: about half are near fine; one has insect damage; one is missing half of the first page; a few are dirty; and several have notations, including the March 5-6, 1936 program with a cover that bears the words "Performance Cancelled; Requiem Not Performed." [#036002] $400

 39.